-Our shares of Common Stock are listed on the Nasdaq Stock Market under the symbol "PRST."
-On December 12, 2022, the closing sale price of shares of our Common Stock was \$3.87.
+Our shares of common stock are listed on the Nasdaq Stock Market under the symbol "PRST."
+On October 19, 2022, the closing sale price of shares of our common stock was \$2.01.
 Our warrants are listed on the Nasdaq Stock Market under the symbol "PRSTW."
-On December 12, 2022, the closing sale price of our warrants was \$0.09.
+On October 19, 2022, the closing sale price of our warrants was \$0.11.

-As of the date of this prospectus, our warrants are "out-of-the money," which means that the trading price of the shares of our Common Stock underlying our warrants is below the \$8.21 or \$11.50 exercise price, as applicable (subject to adjustment as described herein), of the warrants.
-For so long as the warrants remain "out-of-the money," we do not expect warrant holders to exercise their warrants and therefore any cash proceeds that we may receive in relation to the exercise of such securities being offered for sale in this prospectus will be dependent on the trading price of our Common Stock.
-If the market price for our Common Stock is essentially the exercise price of the public warrants, private placement warrants and the financing warrants, the holders of such securities will be unlikely to exercise such securities.
-We expect to use the net proceeds from the exercise of such warrants, if any, for general corporate purposes.
-See the section entitled "Description of Securities - Warrants" for more information.
+As of the date of this prospectus, our warrants are "out-of-the money," which means that the trading price of the shares of our common stock underlying our warrants is below the \$8.21 or \$11.50 exercise price, as applicable (subject to adjustment as described herein), of the warrants.
+For so long as the warrants remain "out-of-the money," we do not expect warrant holders to exercise their warrants and, therefore, we do not expect to receive cash proceeds from any such exercise.
+See the section entitled "Description of Securities-Warrants" for more information.